zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 ```

 ## Adding Widgets and Updating Layouts
-Let's start by adding some additional functionality to our app.
-Eventually,
+Let's return to the contacts app and add some additional functionality.
-we'll be able to view a list of contacts and it might be helpful to select
+Eventually, we'll be able to view a list of contacts and it might be helpful to
-some contacts as "favorites" and view only favorite contacts.
-To enable the
+select some contacts as "favorites" and view only favorite contacts.
+To enable
-user to designate a contact as a favorite, we'll add a widget to the contact
+the user to designate a contact as a favorite, we'll add a widget to the
-fragment layout, update the *Contact* class, and wire the new widget to
+contact fragment layout, update the *Contact* class, and wire the new widget to
 make changes to the corresponding *Contact* instance when the widget's state
 changes.